judasowelu/homepage/README.md

  -&gt; write node server url and upload to index page<br/>
  if you use public server then don`t modify

+write storage

+left user name(JudaSowelu in this source code) click and write "sudo su" and enter<br/>
+now you can see edit button on storage page

+and save your knowhow

 ## Developing

 ex) localhost